annadavy/2024_BOI_use_case_ChatGPT_VertexAI/README.md

 The goal of the experiment is to try to create some more personalised experience for a BOI customer while choosing a savings account.

-The technologies used: Chat GPT, Google Vertex AI.
+The technologies used: Chat GPT, Google Cloud with Vertex AI enabled (code was written and ran in Vertex AI workbench).

 Chat GPT was instructed to create a fake bank statement for a person living in Ireland 6 months with a positive balance.